sonineha2191/Vehicle-Detection-and-Tracking/Readme.md

 ![display](features.png)

+All the extracted features were also Normalized using Scikit Learn `MinMaxScaler`.
 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and colour spaces, as shown above I observed that HOG features contain more information in the three channels for YCrCb color space.
 So I decided to choose YCrCb color space.
 I experimented with different orientations and pixels_per_cell, increasing the orientation while increased accuracy but at same time due to a big feature vector also caused more training and prediction time.
 I had to choose an optimum, after certain experimentation, I settled for: